adbrucker/unsanitize-safelinks/README.md

 For various reasons, one might to rewrite these `"safelinks" back into their original form.
 The script [unsantize-safelinks](./unsantize-safelinks) does exactly this.
-This can, for example, be used for displaying mails with mails nicely in [mutt](https://www.mutt.org).
-In your "muttrc" you need to add/edit the following configuration:
+This can, for example, be used for displaying mails nicely in [mutt](https://www.mutt.org) or other text-based mail programs.
+In your ".muttrc" you need to add/edit the following configuration:

 ```muttrc
 set display_filter="unsanitize-safelinks"